prajapatkavitha/CODSOFT_PYTHON_INTERN/README.md

 Display of the game result (Win, Lose, Draw).

 How to Run:
-1.Download the rock_paper_scissors.py file.
+Download the rock_paper_scissors.py file.
-2.Run the script using Python:
+Run the script using Python:

 Conclusion
 This collection of Python projects represents the skills I have developed during my internship at Codsoft.